A survivor of the NY Hanukkah stabbings smashed a table into the attacker's face. That's not all

 He saw one victim had a severe head injury.

 "I said, 'Let's go ...
-The attacker's still in the kitchen.' " Gluck recalled.
-But the victims said he was bleeding too severely to move.
+The attacker's still in the kitchen,' " Gluck recalled.
+But the victim said he was bleeding too severely to move.

 Realizing the attacker's rampage wasn't over, Gluck said he grabbed a coffee table, went after the assailant and "hit him in his face."